 Those are pretty much the only functions you’ll need or use for a combat robot.
 Advanced radio systems offer dozens of highly specialized functions that I have not listed here.
 If you are sufficiently advanced to design a robot that needs any of those other R/C functions, you probably already know what they do and why you need them.

-Hidden Mode Switch Menu for the Spektrum DX6I Transmitter
+APPENDIX B: Hidden Mode Switch Menu for the Spektrum DX6I Transmitter

 Many computerized transmitters have a menu option to swap stick assignment modes.
 The DX6i has one, but it's undocumented and really well hidden.
 Here's how you find it: